How to Share Your Google or Outlook Calendar

 If your assistant does not have a Microsoft account, they can easily create one for free.

-Here are the two easy steps you have to follow to share access to your calendar with your assistant on Outlook.
+Here are the two easy steps you have to follow to share calendar access with your assistant on Outlook.

 Head over to your calendar and find the ‘Share’ button on the top right of your screen.
 Click on it, and a menu will pop up.